 - Wash the same pot, add the peas and freshly boiled water about 4 inches above them.
 Bring to a boil and reduce heat to medium-high for 30 minutes.
 Drain carefully and set aside.

-- Meanwhile, in a large pan with lid, heat ¼ olive oil over medium heat.
-Sauté the onion until soft for 5 minutes, the garlic for another 2 minutes, the carrots for about 3 minutes and stir in the black-eyed peas for another 3-5 minutes.
+- Meanwhile, in a large pan with lid, heat the olive oil over medium heat.
+Sauté the onion until soft for 3-4 minutes, and the garlic for another 2 minutes, Lower to medium heat, then add the carrots, celery, black-eyed peas, and salt.
+Saute 5 more minutes.
 Stir constantly.

-- When the peas are ready, turn off the heat and add the rest of the oil olive (1/4 cup) and the parsley.
-Stir, remove from heat and serve.
+- When the peas are ready, turn off the heat and add the parsley (or cilantro or chives).
+Stir, remove from heat, and serve.

 - To serve: Top with more parsley (or chives or cilantro).
 Drizzle with extra virgin olive oil.